0xbitx/DEDSEC_ETA/README.md

   Email header analysis (SPF, DKIM, DMARC) to detect spoofed senders or misconfigured domains

   Tabulated CLI output for clean, human-readable summaries

-  Real-time monitoring using IMAP IDLE for on-the-fly detection of threats as emails arrive

 ### FEATURES
  * Detects suspicious URLs and domain redirects